Phillips family disappearances: First disappearance (September 2021)

-The Phillips' had last been seen on 11 September at the family farm in Marokopa.
-Two days later their Toyota Hilux was found parked below the tideline at the nearby Kiritehere beach, being battered by waves.
+The Phillips family had last been seen on 11 September 2021, at the family farm in Marokopa.
+Two days later their Toyota Hilux was found parked below the tideline at nearby Kiritehere beach, being battered by waves.
 The car keys were under the driver's side mat.
 Police launched a search operation and a rāhui was placed on the area, disrupting local whitebait fishing.
-Searchers initial assessment was that they had most likely been swept out to sea.
+Searchers' initial assessment was that they had most likely been swept out to sea.
 Despite daily searches of land, sky, and sea, involving a plane, helicopter, jet ski, inflatable rescue boat, and heat-detecting drones, no trace was found.
 The search base at Marokopa Hall was stood down on 19 September and daily searches were suspended on 24 September.

-Phillips and his children were sighted in the morning of 30 September, riding a bike on Mangatoa Road.
+Phillips and his children were sighted on the morning of 30 September, riding a bike on Mangatoa Road.
 Police dispatched a plane but were unable to find them.
 Later in the morning, they "walked through the door" of the family farm.
-Phillips' sister stated that he had "wanted space to clear his head" and had been living in a tent 15km inland from the beach where his ute had been found.
+Phillips' sister stated that he had "wanted space to clear his head" and had been living in a tent 15 km (9.3 miles) inland from the beach where his ute had been found.
 The children were perfectly healthy, described as "bouncy as ever" by their grandmother.
 A friend of Phillips alleged that he had parked the ute in a car park near where he was camping but that it had been stolen, taken for a joyride and dumped at the beach.
 With the cost of the search estimated in the hundreds of thousands of dollars, Phillips was charged with wasting police resources, with a court date set for 5 November.
 This was delayed to 12 January 2022 due to COVID-19 restrictions.